OuhscBbmc/redcap-migration/migration-to-new-server.md

 * Install GNOME (optional for Linux)
 * Install DBeaver (assuming on some RHEL VM)

-Requests to Campus IT for networking
+Requests to Campus IT for networking {Thomas}
 ------------

 This can be a headache to get all the point-to-point connections